pagkly/Zed/Investopedia4/Why Fast-Moving Consumer Goods Matter.md

 -   FMCGs have low profit margins, but they account for more than half of all consumer spending.
 -   Examples of FMDBs include milk, gum, fruit and vegetables, toilet paper, soda, beer, and over-the-counter drugs like aspirin.

-When shopping for non-consumable goods where consumers typically have something in mind, there is mostly a one-to-one correlation between online searching and shopping.
+When shopping for non-consumable goods where consumers typically have something in mind, there is mostly a one-to-one [[Correlation|correlation]] between online searching and shopping.
 Consumable products have lower online browse/buy intention than non-consumable ones, but they do boast just as strong browse-to-buy correlations, which may be a factor in their increasing online sales.